boazbk/tcs/lec_16_randomized_alg.md

 >_To decide if $P$ is identically zero, choose a "random" input $x$ and check if $P(x)\neq 0$._

-This makes sense as if there are only "few" roots, then we expect that with high probability the random input $x$ is not going to be one of those roots.
+This makes sense: if there are only "few" roots, then we expect that with high probability the random input $x$ is not going to be one of those roots.
-However, to transform  into an actual algorithm, we need to make both the intuition and the notion of a "random" input precise.
+However, to transform this into an actual algorithm, we need to make both the intuition and the notion of a "random" input precise.
 Choosing a random real number is quite problematic, especially when you have only a finite number of coins at your disposal, and so we start by reducing the task to a finite setting.
 We will use the following result